linuxserver/docker-webtop/README.md

 ## Versions

+* **05.02.22:** - Rebase KDE Ubuntu to Jammy, add new documentation for updated gclient, stop recommending priv mode.
 * **21.09.21:** - Add Fedora and Arch images, show seccomp settings in readme.
 * **26.09.21:** - Rebase to Alpine versions to 3.14.
 * **20.04.21:** - Initial release.